Preses (Church of Norway)

-The Preses of the Church of Norway is a titular bishop who leads the Bishops' Conference of the church as one who is primus inter pares (first, among equals).
-The name comes from the Latin word Praeses which means "placed before" or "at the head".
+The Preses of the Church of Norway is a titular bishop who leads the Bishops' Conference of the church as one who is primus inter pares (Latin for "first among equals").
+The name comes from the Latin word praeses which means "placed before" or "at the head".
 In 2011, the office of Preses was changed by law to be a 12th permanent bishopric within the Church of Norway.
 Prior to 2011, it was an elected position from within the 11 diocesan bishops that made up the Bishops' Conference of the Church of Norway.